ArtifexSoftware/mupdf.js/docs/how-to-guide/node/annotations/embedding-files/index.rst

 The file attachment will appear as a "push pin" icon by default on the **PDF** document, clicking on the icon will open the attachment.

-You can also `change the look of the icon`_ for this annotation (to a paper clip for example) if required.
+You can also change the look of the icon with :meth:`setIcon` for this annotation (to a paper clip for example) if required.

 Removing an Embedded File
 ------------------------------